tsathoqqua/limadocs/docs/source/basic_lpc/lpc_variables.rst

   Value: true or false

   Explanation returns true if the left expression is not equal to the right expression.
-It returns fals if they are equal
+It returns fails if they are equal

 * **>** greater than operator